Generalizations of the derivative: Exterior derivative and Lie derivative

 On the exterior algebra of differential forms over a smooth manifold, the exterior derivative is the unique linear map which satisfies a graded version of the Leibniz law and squares to zero.
 It is a grade 1 derivation on the exterior algebra.
 In R3, the gradient, curl, and divergence are special cases of the exterior derivative.
 An intuitive interpretation of the gradient is that it points "up": in other words, it points in the direction of fastest increase of the function.
 It can be used to calculate directional derivatives of scalar functions or normal directions.
 Divergence gives a measure of how much "source" or "sink" near a point there is.
 It can be used to calculate flux by divergence theorem.
 Curl measures how much "rotation" a vector field has near a point.

 The Lie derivative is the rate of change of a vector or tensor field along the flow of another vector field.
 On vector fields, it is an example of a Lie bracket (vector fields form the Lie algebra of the diffeomorphism group of the manifold).
 It is a grade 0 derivation on the algebra.

 Together with the interior product (a degree -1 derivation on the exterior algebra defined by contraction with a vector field), the exterior derivative and the Lie derivative form a Lie superalgebra.

 Differential topology

 In differential topology, a vector field may be defined as a derivation on the ring of smooth functions on a manifold, and a tangent vector may be defined as a derivation at a point.
 This allows the abstraction of the notion of a directional derivative of a scalar function to general manifolds.
 For manifolds that are subsets of Rn, this tangent vector will agree with the directional derivative.

-The differential or pushforward of a map between manifolds is the induced map between tangent spaces of those maps.
+The differential or pushforward of a map between manifolds is the induced map between tangent spaces of those manifolds.
 It abstracts the Jacobian matrix.